 Occupational Health and Safety

 Persons who are supervisors as defined by the Occupational Health and Safety Act shall ensure that persons under their direction are made aware of and comply with all applicable requirements and procedures adherent to this policy.
-Supervisors shall investigate all hazards of which they become aware and shall take appropriate corrective action.
+To ensure continual improvement in health and safety, supervisors shall establish objectives, develop and implement safe work procedures and practices and investigate all hazards of which they become aware and shall take appropriate corrective action.

 The University shall acquaint its employees with such components of legislation, regulations, standards, practices and procedures as they pertain to the elimination, control and management of hazards in their work and work environment.
 Employees shall work safely and comply with the requirements of legislation, internal regulations, standards and programmes and shall report hazards to someone in authority, in the interests of health and safety of all members of the community.